To apply for an Absentee Ballot online: link.

 To Download and print an Application For Absentee Ballots follow this link.

-Applications for absentee ballots must be made in writing or using the Oklahoma State Election Board's Online Absentee Voting Application.
+Applications for absentee ballots must be made in writing or using the Oklahoma State Election Board's OK Voter Portal.
 Absentee ballot application forms are available from all county election boards and from the State Election Board.
 Or, download a form here.

 You are not required to use the form, however.
 You may write a letter to your county election board to apply for absentee ballots.
 The letter must contain the following information.